lvgl/lv_port_linux/boards/texas-instruments_sk-am62b-p1/README.md

 ## Overview

-This guide provides steps to setup the SK-AM62B-P1 and to cross-compile an LVGL application to run it the target.
+This guide provides steps to setup the SK-AM62B-P1 and to cross-compile an LVGL application to run it on the target.

 ## Buy